jedgroev/SGWebsite/lessons/20181106_Data_Visualisation_R_ggplot_plotly/README.md

 To do so, we measure the fluorescence of leaf disks at two different wavelenghts and at three different time points (0,2 and 4 hours after inoculation).
 In the provided dataset, each row is a measurement of the fluorescence (column `fluorescence`) of one leaf disc.
 There is also a column (`fluo_normalised`) of the normalised fluorescence (normalised relatively to timepoint 0h).

+## Data download
+You can download the dataset at Zenodo (stable data archive): https://doi.org/10.5281/zenodo.1477672

 ## Data visualisation
 You can visualise the dataframe on Github: https://github.com/ScienceParkStudyGroup/studyGroup/blob/gh-pages/lessons/20181106_Data_Visualisation_R_ggplot_plotly/data.tsv
-You can download the dataset at Zenodo (stable data archive): https://doi.org/10.5281/zenodo.1477672
 Have a first look at the dataframe.
 What are the different experimental variables?
 Where are the measurements stored?

 ## Draw your ideal plot